Arkisto-Platform/describo/README.md

 See https://www.electron.build/code-signing for information about code signing.

+### Building a Linux release

 ### Building MacOS releases

+MacOS releases can only be built on MacOS.

 You will need an Apple developer certificate to sign the release as well as an app specific password.
 To set up the app specfic password follow the instructions at [https://support.apple.com/en-au/HT204397](https://support.apple.com/en-au/HT204397)